-Company founder Marc Slater uses his 15 years of software and online business experience to keep 7spell moving forward, and spends his free time with his kids, his guitar, and his favorite books.
+Company founder Marc Slater uses his 15 years of software and online business experience to keep 7spell moving forward, and spends his free time with his family, his friends, and his favorite books.

 After receiving a Bachelors in Software Engineering with Honours, Gregory became 7spell’s server coding guru.
 He enjoys playing board games, but when the weather’s good, he’s outside rock climbing.

 Rick’s decade of experience in marketing and business development makes him an important member of the 7spell team, and his Shih Tzu and German Spitz dogs think he’s pretty great, too!

 Interface design expert, and former computer teacher, Veda creates 7spell’s websites and graphics, and continues her creativity at her 5-dog home by following art and fashion trends.